jkniest/hue-it-documentation/docs/groups/README.md

 ## Getting lights in group
 hue-it provides two methods to access all lights within a group.
-You can either only fetch all IDs or a collection of a lights.
+You can either only fetch all IDs or a collection of all lights.

 ```php
 // This returns a collection of all IDs